-- Quality of water supplies (whether water meets the water standard/guidelines for an end use – for example, drinking water vs water used for irrigation)
+- Quality of water supplies (whether water is in adequate condition for it’s end use – for example, drinking water vs water used for irrigation)

 - Access to water supplies (being able to extract, treat, transport and deliver water to it’s end use)

 The different phrases used to describe different aspects of these problems are:

 - Water Stress – relates to quantity